How Often Should I Clean My Gutters?

 To be sure all the Spring debris has dropped, we usually recommend waiting until about Mid-June to clean the gutters.
 However, if you’re sure all the local trees have dropped everything, you can surely perform the cleaning sooner.
 In fact, most trees drop their stuff by Mid-May.
 We just like to leave a little cushion to be sure we can make it to Fall without having to clean them in between.
 Nothing is worse than doing a gutter cleaning only to look up there a week later and see the trees have dropped a bunch of leaves into the gutters.
 Don’t be that guy that says “dang, i should have waited 1 more week.
 Just wait until Mid-June unless you are experiencing clogs or drainage issues.

 The most important time to get your gutters cleaned, is at the end of the Fall season.
 For our customers that only want 1 gutter cleaning per year, we always always always suggest that it be at the end of fall.
 Which would be Mid-December to Mid-January.
 The idea here is of course to wait as long as possible for all the debris to drop.
 But also remembering that you need to clear any debris out of your gutters before it starts to dip below freezing.
-Any clog or obstruction will cause water to be stuck in the gutter system.
-Then once that water freezes, it expands and can split open seams or even break open gutters or downspouts.

 As you’ve probably figured out by now, you should wait as long as possible into December or January to clean your gutters.
 You want to be sure all the fall foliage has come down from all the trees in your area.
 If you live near a woods, it is a terrible idea to get your gutters cleaned in October or even the first half of November.
 Unless you plan on cleaning them again at the end of the season.